telerik/blazor-docs/components/treelist/columns/menu.md

 ## Notes

-* Applying settings like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` to a TreeList column takes precedence over the common settings applied in the `<TreeListColumnMenuSettings>` and disables the above-mentioned functionalities for the corresponding column.
+* Settings applied to a TreeList column take precedence over the settings applied to the Column Menu through the `<TreeListColumnMenuSettings>` tag.
+For example, if you set `Filterable="false"` to a TreeList column and `Filterable="true"` to a TreeList Column Menu, the filtering functionality will be disabled.

 * When using the [Column Chooser Template]({%slug treelist-templates-column-chooser%}) or grouping the columns into [sections](#sections), add the `Title` parameter to all TreeList Columns.